gsajith/inbox-zero/README.md

 Google searches to see if there is any tool to help me answer this question turned up the same answers:

 - No. (oof)
-- Download all your emails and put it into an data analysis tool like BigQuery or GYB. (yikes)
+- Download all your emails and put it into a data analysis tool like BigQuery or GYB. (yikes)

 None of these options seemed good, so I've open sourced this tool to let you see who sends you the most emails and quickly filter/delete those senders.